Monday, August 9, 2010

-"Thank you," Beth said, trying to sound rational and calm.
-She hadn't considered Melinda and Ryan.
-Maybe Melinda and Ryan were together now.
-She didn't know.
-She didn't know anything about Ryan now.
-But she'd called her, she'd asked if Melinda would set it up, and she had, so here she was, and she was going to go through with it, making apologies, spreading them out there.
+"Thank you," Elise said, trying to sound rational and calm.
+She hadn't considered Melinda and Ryan as a couple of any kind and it no longer mattered.
+She'd called her, she'd asked if Melinda would set it up, and she had, so here she was.
 "I appreciate this.
-I just want to talk to him, I shouldn't be more than a few minutes, I won't get in your way, whatever you're doing here."
+I shouldn't be more than a few minutes, I won't get in your way."

 Melinda looked at her for a long, uncomfortable moment before replying.
 "You're not in my way, and he's expecting you."

 That had not come out the way she meant it.
-Whatever you're doing here, why had she said that?
-Embarrassed, wondering how she was supposed to talk to this woman, wondering how many times she'd done Coop, what she'd seen him do, off balance, Beth mumbled something apologetic and inane and gratefully escaped in the direction Melinda kindly pointed, down a hall she barely noticed in her haste to get away.
-The last thing she wanted right now, apart from what she intended to do, was to face the truth about Cooper and Melinda's whores all doing the deal together with maybe Melinda in the middle of it.
+Embarrassed, wondering how she was supposed to talk to this woman, wondering how many times she'd done Coop, what she'd seen him do.
+Elise mumbled something apologetic and escaped in the direction Melinda pointed.
+The last thing she wanted right now, apart from what she intended to do, was to think about Cooper and Melinda.

-She pushed open the door, pushing it too hard, and walked out fast onto a low deck facing a rocky shore and heavy surf.
-Ryan stood about 10 feet away, his back to a pine twisted by the wind, his arms folded across his chest, watching her.
-She crossed the distance through rough wet sand, heels sinking into the sand, walking and walking toward him.
+She pushed open the door and walked out onto a low deck facing a rocky shore and heavy surf.
+Ryan stood with his back to a pine twisted by the wind, his arms folded across his chest, watching her as she walked to him through deep sand.

 No she wasn't.
 "Is there someplace we can sit?"